 Greenhall’s issue with Wadhwa is that he’s “taking up space,” and “sucking all the air out of the room” by getting published and quoted by journalists on the issue of women in tech instead of actual women in tech.
 But is that Vivek Wadhwa’s fault or the fault of the editors and journalists who’ve published his work and sought his comments?

 Wadhwa should turn down interview requests on stories about women in tech and point journalists towards “someone more qualified,” says Greenhall at the end of the piece.
-And while I agree it would be nice if, for example, the co-architects2 of the current horror show in the Middle East stopped opiningabout America’s foreign policy and handed the mic to someone else, you know an idea is bankrupt when the proposed solution is for discredited pundits to self-deport from the conversation.
+And while I agree it would be nice if, for example, the co-architects of the current horror show in the Middle East stopped opining about America’s foreign policy and handed the mic to someone else, you know an idea is bankrupt when the proposed solution is for discredited pundits to self-deport from the conversation.

 Why do journalists get a pass here?

-But instead of traveling down that path, the discussion turns to Wadhwa’s perceived creepiness.
+But instead of exploring those issues, the discussion turns to Wadhwa’s perceived creepiness.